Alberto Pla y Rubio

 Alberto Pla y Rubio (1867–1937) was a Spanish painter interested in social issues.
 He was a professor of the Academy of Fine Arts in Valencia, the Academy of Fine Arts in Cadiz and the La Lonja school in Barcelona.

+Biography

-He was born in Castelló de la Ribera, Valencia.
+He was born in Castelló de la Ribera, Province of Valencia.
 He studied art at the Real Academia de Bellas Artes de San Fernando in Madrid, where he was a pupil of Alejandro Ferrant y Fischermans, and in the workshop of Ignacio Pinazo Camarlench.
 He won a first-class medal in the National Exhibition of 1895 with a canvas entitled ¡A la guerra! ("Off to War!") and won a second-class medal at the Paris Salon of 1899.
 He died in Barcelona.

 Rubio focused on social themes in a realistic style.
 He was strongly influenced by Joaquin Sorolla and impressionist brushwork, especially in the use of light in his oil paintings.

 His prize-winning painting, ¡A la guerra!, belongs to the Prado, the national art museum of Spain, and currently hangs in the town hall of Alcalá de Henares.